scalar-labs/scalardl/docs/backup-restore.md

 ### Requirements

 * You must wait at least 10 sec after pausing to create a backup.
-* You must be able to identify a common restore point for the Ledger and Auditor If you use Auditor.
+* You must identify a common restore point for the Ledger and Auditor if you use Auditor.
 ### Pause

 The `PAUSE` command helps you to create a transactionally consistent backup for non-transactional databases.
 It helps to pause the Scalar DL service.